b00nb0b/blog/_drafts/2014-07-26-mobile-page-optimization.md

 ![Fig. 2: The critical rendering path]({{ site.baseurl }}assets/mobile_page_optimization/critical_rendering_path.png)
 <a name="fig2">Fig. 2</a>: The critical rendering path ([Grigorik 2012](http://calendar.perfplanet.com/2012/deciphering-the-critical-rendering-path/))

 This process takes time, which can vary between different devices.
-Furthermore both the DOM and CSSOM can manipulated by javascript.
-And guess what happens if one of the models is changed -- we build the RenderTree, Layout and Paint... (and the user has to wait).
+Furthermore both the DOM and CSSOM can be manipulated by javascript.
+And guess what happens if one of the models is changed -- we build the RenderTree, layout and paint... (and the user has to wait).

 Another problem is the around 300 ms click delay on touch devices.
-The smartphone doesn't know if you want to perform a tap or a double-tap, so it waits around 300 ms to decide if it recognizes whether the first or the second one.
+The smartphone doesn't know if you want to perform a tap or a double-tap, so it waits around 300 ms to decide if it recognizes either the first or the second one.

-- minimize the amount of DOM/CSSSOM manipulations
+- minimize the amount of DOM/CSSOM manipulations
 - remove unnecessary HTML/CSS, so the browser doesn't need to put it into the DOM/CSSOM
 - provide the browser with width and height information in `<img>` tags, so the browser can already calculate the exact size of the element in the RenderTree (otherwise a recalculation is necessary when the image is loaded)
 - use hardware acceleration (rendering on the GPU) with a CSS3 transformation `-webkit-transform: translateZ(0);` for example